 Applicants may apply for three different types of grant support:

-A Letter of Intent application form becomes available online here in May of a given calendar year for consideration of grant awards for the following calendar year.
+A Letter of Intent application form will become available online here early in a given calendar year for consideration of grant awards for the following calendar year.
 A select group of applicants will be invited to submit full proposals online.
 From this select pool each year's grant awardees will be chosen.
 Notice will be given prior to the close of the calendar year for the following year's grant awardees.